Overview

-The RACS PSC will support Fellows to supervise, teach, and assess Trainees’ and SIMGs’ performance as they undertake clinical activities in the workplace.
-The curriculum will also enrich and anchor feedback discussions that guide Trainee and SIMG development.
+The RACS PSC and the GAPS will support Fellows to supervise, teach, and assess Trainees' and SIMGs' performance as they undertake clinical activities in the workplace and will also enrich and anchor feedback discussions that guide Trainee and SIMG development.

-This curriculum reflects the need for Trainees, SIMGs, and Fellows to integrate multiple competencies as they pursue the high standards of surgical care required for optimal patient outcomes.
+The PSC and the GAPS reflects the need for Trainees, SIMGs, and Fellows to integrate multiple competencies in assessments as they pursue the high standards of surgical care required for optimal patient outcomes.

 To access a copy of the RACS PSC, please click here